Choose a local trustworthy lender to work with and obtain a PRE-APPROVAL Letter. Recommendations are key!

 2. Do you have a home to sell as well?

-3. What can you afford & what do you want to spend- Financial obligations: your income, liquid assets for down payment, closing costs (estimate @ 2.5% in DC area), credit scores, mortgage payments.
+3. What can you afford and what do you comfortably want to spend each month.
+What are your financial obligations?
+Your income, liquid assets for down payment, closing costs (estimate @ 2.5% in DC area), credit scores, mortgage payments, etc.

 4. Areas of Interest in your price range.